geomtech/Service-Now-PHPClient/README.md

 }
 ```

 You can create record in a table !
-All parameters available ! :)
+Read the service-now doc to know all fields names.(All fields are available)
 ```php
   $data_array = array(
     'short_description' => $short_description,